joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 = v2.1.8 (13/02/2017) =
 * Features
 	- Rollout to Uruguay.
-This plugin is now supporting Uruguay for Basic Checkout with its local language translations.
+This plugin is now supporting Uruguay for Basic Checkout and its local language translations.
 * Improvements
 	- Conformity with Argentina's E 51/2017 resolution to show up CFT/TEA amounts;
 	- Removed decimals from Chile and Colombia currencies, as they aren't used.